Oranjeville

 Oranjeville is a small town situated on the banks of the Wilge River in the Free State province of South Africa.

 The town is on the southern bank of the Vaal Dam, 14 km south-east of Deneysville and 46 km north-east of Heilbron.
 It takes its name from the Orange Free State, Oranje-Vrystaat in Afrikaans.

 It was established as a stop-over for wagoners travelling between Heilbron, Frankfort and Vereeniging.
-It was named after the Prince of Orange of the Netherlands.
-The main road passing through the town is the R716 road, called Malan Street in Oranjeville.
+The main road passing through the town is the R716 road, called Scott Street in Oranjeville.